BernardasJuzumas/spiketech_assignment/README.md

 ### Local deployment

-The solution can be deployed locally using a [docker-compose file](deployments/docker-compose/docker-compose.yml)).
-This assumes anyone who runs this has sufficient system resources (16GB RAM, current-gen CPU), but the settings can definitely be scaled back to reasonable
+The solution can be deployed and tested locally using a [docker-compose file](deployments/docker-compose/docker-compose.yml)).

-**i have not managed to finalize the schama deployment script, so it needs to be executed manually within database**.

 ### Cloud-native (AWS)

 (Note: although I'm using AWS as example, the same deployment can be done in any other major cloud service provider's infrastructure with only minor difference).

----- Lacking time, not able to complete,
-Quick description: the setup would to use Aurora/RDS instance, ALB for balancing and ECS with autoscaling group that spins up a new PostgREST instance.
-Parameters passed to postgers via environment variables (which are also supported).
+Since meeting time constraints, the verbal explanation must suffice:
+- The setup would to use Aurora/RDS instance.
+Must measure to find best price/performance ratio.
+Or if price is not the issue - go limitless.
+- PostgREST on ECS + autoscaling group.
+- Amazon Load balance
+- VPS
+- Credentials/settings shared via environment variables

 ### Kubernetes (managed or unmanaged)

 It is also possible to manage this whole set-up in kubernetes abstractions.
 Possibility to be cloud-agnostic might be necesseray in certain scenarios.
+For now just recognizing another option in store, time-constraints are not in favor to build and test this.

-### Considerations:
+## Considerations:

 #### Performance